 Fraggle Rock is a huge boulder found high up in hills to the north of Koh Tao.
 Once at the top, you will be greeted by an amazing panoramic view over the north-west coast.
 Although this view is pretty similar to the West Coast Viewpoint, it does have an additional viewpoint.

 Along the way up to Fraggle Rock, you will come across another large boulder.
 From here, you will not only have a view of Sairee Beach but also of Hin Wong Bay to the east.
 Climb up the wooden staircase, or, if you're feeling more adventures, take the small rope ladder to the top.

 Fraggle Rock is not marked on a map and is one of the difficult viewpoints on Koh Tao to locate.
-You can check out how to get there (here) in a previous post we wrote about hiking on Koh Tao.
+Find out all you need to know about hiking to Fraggle Rock in one of our three previous posts about hiking on Koh Tao.